4GeeksAcademy/python-lists-loops-programming-exercises/exercises/09.1-For_loop_min_value/README.md

 1. Declare an auxiliar global variable.

-2. Set its value to a very big integer
+2. Set its value to a very big integer.

 3. Every time you loop compare its value to the item value, if the item value is smaller update the auxiliar variable value to the item value.